tinacms/tina.io/content/docs/tina-cloud/dashboard.md

 #### 1. Connecting a GitHub repository

-When setting up an app, the first step will prompt for authentication with GitHub.
+When setting up a project, the first step will prompt for authentication with GitHub.
 A modal window asks for permission to give Tina.io access to your GitHub repositories.
 This authentication allows Tina Cloud to push and pull content to and from your GitHub repository.

 #### 2. Choosing a repository

 The next step is to choose the repository that houses your site's content.
 If you don't see your repository within the list of repositories on the dashboard, you may have to re-configure your Tina.io permissions within GitHub.

-#### 3. Configuring an app
+#### 3. Configuring a project

-On the last step of app creation, we ask you to enter a bit of configuration.
+On the last step of project creation, we ask you to enter a bit of configuration.

-##### App Name
+##### Project Name

-This name is shown to your users when they login to the app.
+This name is shown to your users when they login to the project.
 The default is the repository name.

 ##### Development Environments